 DMV ACTION AFTER AN APS HEARING: The DMV can issue a restricted license under CVC 13353.7 after 30 days of suspension for 5 months as long as the driver (1) enrolls into an alcohol program and (2) provided proof of insurance.

 So, for those who lose a DMV hearing only, a restricted license is available for 5 months after waiting 30 days.
 For those who only got a suspension after a conviction from the court for a first-offense DUI, the restricted license is available right away until the suspension expires in 6 months.
 For those who lost the DMV hearing and suffered a conviction, the restricted license is available 30 days after the DMV imposes a first-offense DUI suspension after a lost APS hearing and the restriction is for 5 months.
 I am emphasizing “30 days after the DMV imposes a suspension after a lost APS hearing” because the timing of the APS hearing is key to making sure the license is available right away.

 Most DUI prosecutions also involve hearings under the Administrative Per Se laws with the DMV.
 The Admin Per Se prosecution is civil in nature and can not result in jail or fines but instead only results in a loss of the driving privilege through a suspension or revocation of the driver’s license.
 The court conviction in itself can have driver’s license consequences.
-Full analysis of the driver’s license consequence must include discussion of both APS hearing and a court conviction.
+Full analysis of the driver’s license consequence must include a discussion of both an APS hearing and a court conviction.
 Here, I explain the consequence of a second offense Los Angeles DUI arrest/conviction on the driver’s license.

 A court conviction of most second-offense DUIs in Los Angeles will result in a 2-year suspension of the driving privilege.
 (CVC 13352(a)(3))